-Assignments and Grading: Students will be graded on their performance and participation in classroom discussions and a final project as specified by your instructor.
+Assignments and Grading: Students will be graded on their performance and participation in classroom discussions, two unit exams and a final project as specified by your instructor.
 UNLESS OTHERWISE SPECIFIED.
 All late assignments will be subject to a 10% penalty every day an assignment is late.

-- 1. Class Discussions (50%): Throughout the semester, students will learn how to read and synthesize peer-reviewed literature pertinent to the lessons learned in class.
-Students are expected to attend and participate in vigorous discussion. - 2.
-End of Semester Project (50%): Each student will develop a project in this class dealing with the themes of biodiversity.
-This project can be empirical, experimental, or literature-based and should be selected after discussion with the professor.
-Students will present their project by both writing a paper and delivering a 15-minute presentation to be given during class.
+- 1. Exams (50%): Self-explanatory.
+These will be over all material covered from the start of the course/previous exam and the date of a given exam. - 2.
+Class Discussions (25%): Throughout the semester, students will learn how to Read and synthesize peer-reviewed literature pertinent to the lessons learned in class.
+Students are expected to attend and participate in vigorous discussion. - 3.
+End of Semester Project (25%): Each student will conduct a literature-based project on a topic in biogeography selected after discussion with the professor.
+Students will have the option of EITHER writing a 10-page paper due on the assigned date for the final exam OR compiling a 15-minute presentation to be given during class.